c-o-pr/ddrescue-helper/README.md

 # WARNINGS
 > [!CAUTION]
-> THIS SCRIPT CAN IRRETREIVABLY DAMAGE DATA INCLUDING LOSS OF ALL DATA ON A DRIVE DUE TO OVERWRITING CRITICAL FORMAT STRUCTURES.
+> THIS SCRIPT CAN IRRETREIVABLY DAMAGE DATA INCLUDING LOSS OF ALL ACCESS DUE TO OVERWRITING CRITICAL FORMAT STRUCTURES.
->
-> THERE ARE NO SANITY CHECKS FOR ZAP.
-USE WITH GREAT CAUTION.
 >
 > __USE AT YOUR OWN RISK__